gRally/gRally.github.io/_pages/roadmap.md

 ### GH-40
 <div id="container55" class="gRally-progress"></div>
-We're working on a completely new car, inspired _(as usual)_ to 70's great rally car revisited to the new era shape: this car will be 4wd with a turbo engine, to let the people to play with the new engine physics.
+We're working on a completely new car, a modern design inspired _(as usual)_ to a 70's great rally car: this car will be 4wd with a turbo engine, to let the people to play with the new physicsengine.

 ### UI for VR
 <div id="container30" class="gRally-progress"></div>
 At the moment gRally is shipped with a working VR management, but the VR is basic.
-In this step with the VR you can interact with the UI
+With this new step you can interact with the UI

 ### Baitoni-Bondone
 <div id="container25" class="gRally-progress"></div>
-Our first stage, now in refactoring mode after some big changes on the physics engine and trees engine.
+The stage where gRally runs its first kilometers.
+It's entered now the refreshing mode due to the sim and graphic engine developments.

 ### Unity 2018
 <div id="container20" class="gRally-progress"></div>